masangonathi/masangonathi/README.md

 - 🌱 I’m currently learning **React.js** and additional Frontend Development Technologies
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me masangonim@gmail.com Email
+- 📫 How to reach me masangonim@gmail.com